Thecnopapa/AKTA-graphing/README.md

 1- Download the R file
-2- Export the raw data from the AKTA in (.csv) - Unforunatelly I haven't worked out a workaround for this step 3- Open the file with excel and save it as .xlsx in the same folder (or a subforder) as the R file Data can be saved in any number of subfolders, all will get preocessed, see example:
+2- Export the raw data from the AKTA in (.csv) - Unforunatelly I haven't worked out a workaround for this step 3- Open the file with excel and save it as .xlsx in the same folder (or a subforder) as the R file The file name of the .xlsx file will also be the title of the plot Data can be saved in any number of subfolders, all will get preocessed, see example:
     - My_Cool_project
       - Akta graphs 1.0.R